hapostgres/pg_auto_failover/docs/ref/reference.rst

     $ pg_autoctl drop node --help
     pg_autoctl drop node: Drop a node from the pg_auto_failover monitor
-    usage: pg_autoctl drop node [ --pgdata --destroy --nodename --nodeport ]
+    usage: pg_autoctl drop node [ --pgdata --destroy --hostname --nodeport ]

       --pgdata      path to data directory
       --destroy     also destroy Postgres database
-      --nodename    nodename to remove from the monitor --nodeport    Postgres port of the node to remove
+      --hostname    hostname to remove from the monitor --nodeport    Postgres port of the node to remove

-The ``pg_autoctl drop node`` connects to the monitor and removes the nodename from it, then removes the local pg_auto_failover keeper state file.
+The ``pg_autoctl drop node`` connects to the monitor and removes the node from it, then removes the local pg_auto_failover keeper state file.
 The configuration file is not removed.

-It is possible to run the ``pg_autoctl drop node`` command either from the node itself and then the ``--destroy`` option is available to wipe out everything, including configuration files and PGDATA; or to run the command from the monitor and then use the ``--nodename`` and ``--nodeport`` options to target a (presumably dead) node to remove from the monitor registration.
+It is possible to run the ``pg_autoctl drop node`` command either from the node itself and then the ``--destroy`` option is available to wipe out everything, including configuration files and PGDATA; or to run the command from the monitor and then use the ``--hostname`` and ``--nodeport`` options to target a (presumably dead) node to remove from the monitor registration.

 .. _pg_autoctl_maintenance: